-Give your bank account a break from its caffeine fix and learn how to make your own cold brew concentrate!
-Mixed with water to make the iconic homemade cold brew, you need just 2 ingredients and you’ll have rich and delicious coffee for days!
+If you love cold brew, then learn how to make your own cold brew concentrate!
+Mixed with water to make the iconic beverage using just 2 ingredients.

 I’ve loved how much money I’ve saved since making my own and if you take a look in my fridge, you’ll notice an always full pitcher of concentrate ready to make a glass of cold brew on demand!

 This recipe has such a simple ingredient list that you surely already have in your pantry.
 Here is what you’ll need:

 - Ground coffee– Roughly ground coffee is the best texture for cold brew.
 This means the granules are a similar texture to coarse sugar or salt.

 - Water– Filtered cold water, not tap or lukewarm water.